As tensions mount, Mattis seeks more resilient U.S. ties with China's military

 U.S. President Donald Trump last month accused China of seeking to meddle in Nov.
 6 congressional elections, a charge almost immediately rejected by Beijing.

-U.S. Vice President Mike Pence, in what was billed as a major policy address, renewed that and other accusations this month and added that Chinese security agencies had masterminded the “wholesale theft of American technology,” including military blueprints.
+Vice President Mike Pence, in what was billed as a major policy address, renewed that and other accusations this month and added that Chinese security agencies had masterminded the “wholesale theft of American technology,” including military blueprints.

 The Pentagon’s top concerns have been China’s rapid military modernization and simultaneous creation of military outposts in the South China Sea, a strategic waterway vital for international trade.
-The Pentagon un-invited China to a multinational exercise earlier this year in protest.
+The Pentagon withdrew an invitation to China to a multinational exercise earlier this year in protest.

-Mattis, Schriver said, will renew to Wei U.S. positions on freedom of navigation in international waters, amid Chinese claims of “irrefutable” sovereignty in the South China Sea.
+China expressed disappointment to Mattis on Thursday over that decision, Schriver said.

-“I think our message will be: No single country can change international law and national norms,” Schriver said.
-“We’ll fly, sail and operate where international law allows.”
+“Minister Wei said that he did hope that there’d be future opportunities.
+And if the relationship progresses that way, I’m sure we’ll entertain it,” Schriver said.